gruno/evalTerms/README.md

 # evalTerms
-This tiny helper try to help by simplify the arg eval process of a function.
+This tiny helper try to help simplify the arg eval process of a function.
 Intended for prototypes where readability is trump.

 ## API